sumidhakp123/Color-Picker/README.md

 # Color-Picker
- An app where we can pick colour to develop other web apps beautifula
+ An app where we can pick colour to develop other web apps beautiful